animal-tree/Writing-stuff/Stuff42-GradsAlliance-draft.md

 > Your committee believes you could finish fairly soon if you would heed their advice regarding the research plan, but you have declined to do so.

 I didn't decline anything.
+Said committee didn't even remember me in that one and only meeting we had, and one of the members explciitly realized this on email record.
+The University had no evidence for any of its changing set of reasons for terminating me.

-The University of Rochester just recently spent millions of dollars fighting to not fire one of its employees in a massive, nationally-sensationalized case.
-The hypocricy of demanding evidence in that case, where students objected to a professor's behavior, but providing none in this case, where a professor wants to save some money arbitrarily, starkly reveals how the University actually thinks about evidence-based decision making.
+Note: the University of Rochester just recently spent millions of dollars fighting to not fire one of its employees in a massive, nationally-sensationalized case.
+6 years of work and I was dismissed on a half-assed reason — actually, a changing set of reasons — on the bottom-line whim of one man.

+The hypocricy of demanding evidence in the Florian Jaeger case, where students objected to a professor's behavior, but providing none in this case, where a professor wants to save some money arbitrarily, starkly reveals how the University actually thinks about evidence-based decision making.
-Here is how I replied:

-> Please provide evidence of research (not thesis-formatting) advice that was provided and not followed.

-They terminated me without addressing this in any way.
-I still haven't received a reply.